\(\renewcommand\AA{\text{Å}}\)

 • the 2nd command (source) is needed to access Python with miniconda.

 • the 3rd command (conda) installs all possible packages that might be used by scripting, but matplotlib, pillow, and hdf5 are not commonly needed and could be omitted.
-The svn package is not needed (for example on Linux) where this has been installed in another way.

-python /loc/GSASII/GSASIIscriptable.py
+python /loc/GSAS-II/GSASII/GSASIIscriptable.py

 Notes on these commands: